 1.1 Your personal data are processed on the basis of applicable data protection legislation by LifeStyles Healthcare Pte.
-Ltd. of 30 Cecil Street, #19-08 Prudential Tower, Singapore 049712 (hereinafter: “LifeStyles”, “we”, “us”, “our”).
+Ltd. of 30 Cecil Street, #19-08 Prudential Tower, Singapore 049712.
 You can contact us via e-mail at firstname.lastname@example.org.

 - WHAT ARE COOKIES AND SOCIAL MEDIA PLUGINS?

-2.1 Cookies are small text files which are stored on your device’s hard drive which contain certain information or personal data.
+2.1 Cookies are small text files that are stored on your device’s hard drive which contains certain information or personal data.